apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/using_devtools.md

 Naturally, this is the method we use mostly in web scraping, because we're usually interested in scraping all the products from a page, not just a single product.

+> The list is called a `NodeList`, because HTML document is understood by the browser as a tree of nodes.
+Most of the nodes are HTML elements, but there can be also text nodes for plain text, and others.

 ## How to choose good selectors {#choose-good-selectors}

 There are always multiple ways to select an element using CSS selectors.
 Try to choose selectors that are **simple**, **human-readable**, **unique** and **semantically connected** to the data.
 Selectors that meet these criteria are sometimes called **resilient selectors**, because they're the most reliable and least likely to change with website updates.
 If you can, avoid randomly generated attributes like `class="F4jsL8"`.
 They change often and without warning.